 5. Be lazy

 Allow yourself to be lazy.
 I’m talking super lazy.
-I’m talking dirty underwear lazy but set a timer on that bitch.
+I’m talking dirty underwear lazy but set a timer to later go and get it together .
 Some relaxation is important.
 It can refresh your mind and allow you to do even more work when you’re ready to.
 Be lazy for an hour, maybe even an entire day but after you’re done use any of the tricks above to help you get things started.

 Don’t trip if you stumble.